GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-76/index.md

 ## Faster updates to WebAPKs {: #update-webapk }

 When a Progressive Web App is installed on Android, Chrome automatically requests and installs a [Web APK][web-apk].
-After it’s been installed, Chrome periodically checks if the web app manifest has changed, maybe you’ve updated the icons, colors, or changed the app name, to see if a new WebAPK is required.
+After it's been installed, Chrome periodically checks if the web app manifest has changed, maybe you've updated the icons, colors, or changed the app name, to see if a new WebAPK is required.

 Starting in Chrome 76, Chrome will check the manifest more frequently;